-What is the Sex Education season 4 release date?
-It’s been a while since we last caught up with our favourite sex-crazed teens and their just-as-chaotic teachers and parents, and with season 3 of Sex Education ending with more than one big twist, we can hardly wait to see where the original Netflix series will go next.
+Who’s in the Sex Education season 4 cast?
+It’s been a while since we last caught up with our favorite sex-crazed teens and their just-as-chaotic teachers and parents.
+Now, the final season of Sex Education is here, and it’s sadly the last.

-Although the premise of Sex Education has evolved since its first season, the TV series essentially centres around Otis Milburn (Asa Butterfield), who, having inherited his mother’s talent for sex therapy, teams up with school misfit Maeve Wiley (Emma Mackey) to open an underground sex education clinic at their school, Moordale.
+Although Sex Education has evolved since its first season, one of the best TV series on Netflix still centers around Otis Milburn (Asa Butterfield), who, having inherited his mother’s talent for sex therapy, teams up with school misfit Maeve Wiley (Emma Mackey) to open an underground sex education clinic at their school.

 Who’s in the Sex Education season 4 cast?